Riedeman/cryptopro/README.md

 ### Default Stored Procedure Values

-The make_recommendation stored procedure is what determines if there are any profitable trades to make and if so, records and returns the most profitable recommendation.
+The make_recommendation stored procedure is what determines if there are any profitable trades to make and if so records and returns the most profitable recommendation.
 Some values are hardcoded in there for speed and because they probably don't need to change once set.
 Change them at your own risk and for your own needs.
 They are: minimum profitability set to $0.10, minimum trade size set to $25, and last updated price cut-off threshold set at 2 seconds.
 The capture_potential procedure has the same defaults, but can be changed separately from the trading rules for what-if scenarios.

 ### Notes on Rounding and Decimals